 The Commission will ensure that there is full and complete disclosure to rating agencies and other applicable regulatory bodies of all debt obligations.
 Offering documents for debt of the Commission shall also fully describe all outstanding debt as well all relevant information regarding the Commission and the particular financing transaction as required under federal securities law, subject to advice of bond counsel.
-The Commission will adhere to the guidelines for the financial reporting of debt obligations as recommended by the Government Accounting Standards Board ("GASB") or any other applicable regulatory agency.
+The Commission will adhere to the guidelines for the financial reporting of debt obligations as recommended by the applicable regulatory agency.